werdlock/ch3-git-basics/exercise-1/README.md

 7. Push changes up to GitHub, and view them in your web browser.
 Make sure you are looking at the repository under _your_ account!

 ---
+# What I had for Breakfast Today
+1. Cinnamon Toast Crunch
+2. Milk
+3. A banana